Major cruise lines aiming to cut carbon emissions

 “People have been willing to agree to meetings, and give you their time, which is so important when you’re a startup company,” says Evan Hall.

-Evan and his co‑founder Dominique Bureau are behind Wittaya Aqua, a startup that aims to improve how fish feed is used in aquaculture farms around the world.
+Evan and his co‑founder Dominique Bureau are behind Wittaya Aqua, a startup that aims to improve how fish feed is used in aqua farms around the world.

 He’s received some promising leads since arriving in Bergen.
 “It’s exciting from my company’s standpoint to see that the big seafood players are still open to hearing about new, innovative ideas.”